gavintapp/magda/doc/roadmap.md

 **Layering**: Allowing for parts of an aspect to be changed in such a way that the next time the dataset is harvested the changes aren't overwritten.

-**GraphQL API**: The structure of the registry is effectively a graph, and hence lends itself well to being queries via GraphQL.
+**GraphQL API**: The structure of the registry is effectively a graph, and hence lends itself well to being queried via GraphQL.

 ## Backlog